bloominstituteoftechnology/Sprint-Challenge-Mongo/Answers.md

 2. We create a reference to the related item in the schema, giving it a type of ObjectId and setting it's ref property to the associated model.

+3. We primarily used express router to break apart our different end points and manage them.
+We also set up different documents in our MongoDB database to organize the API data.